Grants

 The approved applications will benefit from grants up to a maximum amount of €60,000.
 The amount to be granted is fixed by the Scientific Board according to the needs of each project.

-Among the researchers supported by the BIAL Foundation, is worth highlighting the presence of scientists from prestigious universities from the United Kingdom, United States, Germany, France, Australia, Russia, Spain and Japan, among many others.
+Among the researchers supported by the BIAL Foundation, is worth highlighting the presence of scientists from prestigious universities from Europe, United States, Australia, Russia, and Japan, among others.

 Testimonials about some Supported Projects